vpofg/vpofg/README.md

 ## Hi there 👋

+### About Me
+I am a $$3^{rd}$$ year Computer Science student on AGH University of Science and Technology in Kraków.

+### Uni
+🔭 I’m currently working on a group project, allowing users to reserve private parking spcaes in the city center.

 <!--
 **vpofg/vpofg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.